Curriculum & Programme

 Taught in English and Chinese, the formal Hangzhou CIS curriculum makes maximum use of the resources of the city and environs to enhance students’ Chinese language proficiency and understanding of traditional and contemporary Chinese culture.

-Hangzhou CIS students enjoy a student-teacher ratio of 7:1 and a high degree of personal attention.
+Hangzhou CIS students enjoy a high degree of personal attention.

 The curriculum has been developed within and is fully compatible with the framework of the interdisciplinary International Baccalaureate "Middle Years Programme" (IBMYP) and with the ongoing Hong Kong CIS curriculum.